macnesa/portfolio/README.md

-## PORTFOLIO

-This is my personal portfolio web application, built to showcase my skills and projects in modern web development.

 ## 🛠 Tech Stack

 This project consists of two main parts: **Frontend** (Client) and **Backend** (Server).
 Below are the key technologies and libraries used on each side: